gopherjs/gopherjs/README.md

 #### General
 GopherJS emulates a 32-bit environment.
 This means that `int`, `uint` and `uintptr` have a precision of 32 bits.
 However, the explicit 64-bit integer types `int64` and `uint64` are supported.
 The `GOARCH` value of GopherJS is "js".
 You may use it as a build constraint: `// +build js`.

+#### Application Lifecycle

+The `main` function is executed as usual after all `init` functions have run.
+JavaScript callbacks can also invoke Go functions, even after the `main` function has exited.
+Therefore the end of the `main` function should not be regarded as the end of the application and does not end the execution of other goroutines.

+In the browser, calling `os.Exit` (e.g. indirectly by `log.Fatal`) also does not terminate the execution of the program.
+For convenience, it calls `runtime.Goexit` to immediately terminate the calling goroutine.

 #### Goroutines
 Goroutines are fully supported by GopherJS.
 The only restriction is that you need to start a new goroutine if you want to use blocking code called from external JavaScript: